 To be honest, this actually isn’t my grandmothers recipe.
 But it reminds me of her and her poppyseed cake.
-The type of poppyseed cake I’m talking about originates from Austria, where poppyseeds are used lavishly in many, especially sweet, dishes.
-Austria is one of the few countries were the commercial cultivation of poppy is permitted and Austria and Ukraine are the European countries where poppyseeds are consumed most.
+The type of poppyseed cake I’m talking about originates from Austria, where poppyseeds are used lavishly in many, especially sweet dishes.
 The poppy flower is native to the Mediterranean area and from there it traveled back and forth in many directions.
-It did bring us oil, seeds, medicine, drugs and cake.
+It did bring us oil, seeds, medicine, drugs and this cake.

 My grandmother baked her poppyseed cake in a bundt pan, it had a dark shade of grey and was showered with icing sugar.
 She often made it for family gatherings and everybody loved it.
 But we never wrote down any of her recipes.
 It didn’t seem necessary as I could not imagine her to be gone one day.
 That’s pretty stupid, I know, but death is like climate change – always present, difficult to grasp and we often prefer to put it out of view.